vijaypatil/mithril-notes/README.md

 # Move to our data directory
 cd data

-# Start `json-server` from a console to serve our datbase. json-server listens on port 3000.
+# Start `json-server` from a console to serve our datbase.
+It listens on port 3000.
 json-server --watch db.json

+# From another cosole, move back to data's parent directory
+cd ..

-# From another cosole, start the http-server to server our app
+# Start the http-server to server our app
 hs .

 # The app is available at, port 8080